stuntrally/stuntrally3/Developing.md

 Currently **editing files** is the only way like before.
 Main `.material` **files** are in `/Media/materials/Pbs`.
 Materials can be adjusted real-time in SR3 Track Editor: from Options, on tab **Tweak**, find material and use sliders etc.
-_ToDo:_ this should be our main tool, needs saving .material .json files.
+_ToDo:_ this should be our main tool, needs saving `.material.json` files.

-There is also that `.material.json` format, longer and more advanced, worse to edit by hand.
+There is also `.material.json` format, longer and more advanced, worse to edit by hand.
 But in `.material.json` you can't inherit materials. (confirmed [here](https://forums.ogre3d.org/viewtopic.php?p=553712#p553712)).
 And in `.material` scripts you can't set textures to wrap or other sampler configs.